Minister's Police Academy

 - Where will the classes be held?

-Class location will change based on availability of facilities, but attendees will be kept informed about where the academy will be held each week.
+Class location will change based on the availability of facilities, but attendees will be kept informed about where the academy will be held each week.

 - Where can I obtain an application for the Minister’s Police Academy?

 Complete the application online here or in person at the Cleburne Police Department (302 W. Henderson Street).